-- Study should explicitly provide emission factors (i.e., g/kg or g/MJ) for BC, PM 2.5, CO2, and CO, as well as for any other relevant climate pollutants.
+- The study should explicitly provide emission factors (i.e., g/kg or g/MJ) for BC, PM 2.5, CO2, and CO, as well as for any other relevant climate pollutants.

-- Study should provide household-level fuel consumption for each stove/fuel combination.
-While the methodologies like the Kitchen Performance Test (KPT) are not required, the applicants must clearly layout how they will be collecting fuel consumption data (i.e. which testing protocol they will use) and justification for said protocol.
+- The study should provide household-level fuel consumption for each stove/fuel combination.
+While the methodologies like the Kitchen Performance Test (KPT) are not required, the applicants must clearly lay out how they will be collecting fuel consumption data (i.e. which testing protocol they will use) and justification for said protocol.

-- Study should provide data for all seasons experienced in Haiti in one year to account for seasonal variation in emissions profiles.
+- The study should provide data for all seasons experienced in Haiti in one year to account for seasonal variation in emissions profiles.